 Get it right and you stand to enhance your house, injecting some of your own personality whilst differentiating yourself from the crowd (neighbours).
 Get it wrong and the opposite can quickly ring true.

-So what are the key considerations for those on the lookout for a new front door and more specifically a new colour scheme?
+So what are the key considerations for those on the lookout for a modern home luxury door and more specifically a new colour scheme?

 Firstly it serves to consider the building itself.
 While a front door represents an epicentre of sorts the brickwork seen either side frames it.
 Guarding against unfortunate clashes is important.